 I began wearing ascot berets in college after finding one randomly at the local Target store.
 I wear them most of the time when out in public, and sometimes even at the office when I forget to take it off after coming inside.
 Floating beret didn’t sound very tech-oriented, so I decided to keep the beret and link it to tech.
 Hence tech-beret!
 Note that if you are looking for a website to technologize your beret, this is unfortunately not the URL you are looking for.
 I have considered sticking an AirTag in the brim of the beret so it is more difficult to lose however…

 In case anyone is curious, I’m hosting this on CloudFlare Pages.
 Completely free, and if I ever get linked somewhere big I’d presume CloudFlare will be able to handle it.

 I write all my posts in Markdown, and use Clean-Blog-Jekyll as my Jekyll theme.
 I then commit the post, push it to the git repo, and CloudFlare (fingers crossed) picks up the change and updates the site.

 All of the photos on this site (unless otherwise noted) have been taken by me, likely on my big Canon camera with a big heavy lens on it.
-During COVID lockdowns I got back into photography, and have been enjoying seeing how much technology has progressed since I last bought a big camera in college.
+During COVID lockdowns I got back into photography, and have been enjoying seeing how much technology has progressed since I last bought a “big camera” (Canon Rebel T2i to be exact) in college.

-If you’re in the Seattle area, just look for the guy wearing shorts (regardless of season or weather) and an ascot beret walking around, likely at a relatively fast pace.
-If you prefer communication via a series of tubes, I’m available on Twitter @tech_beret (someone else had already grabbed the techberet username…), and via e-mail at [email protected] Note that I do have an (often more than) full time job in addition to my amazing family, so responses may not be immediate.
+If you’re in the greater Seattle area, just look for the guy wearing shorts (regardless of season or weather) and an ascot beret walking around, likely at a relatively fast pace.
+If you prefer communication via a series of tubes, I’m available on Mastodon at @[email protected] and via e-mail at [email protected].
+Note that I do have an (often more than) full time job in addition to my amazing family, so responses may not be immediate.